JudgeZ/Python-for-Power-Platform/docs/user-manual/04-power-pages.md

 * `manifest.json` captures table summaries, provider results (checksums), and the natural key configuration used for uploads.
 * `annotations` honors an optional `top` limit (default: 50 notes per web file) and records missing `documentbody` are surfaced in the manifest as skipped entries so you can backfill the note content.
 * `azure` (alias for `azure-blob`) appends files under `files_virtual/` and expects a Shared Access Signature to be available when blobs are private.
 Export the token to an environment variable and reference it through provider options: `--provider-options '{"azure": {"sas_env": "PACX_BLOB_SAS"}}'`.
+* Binary providers sanitize filenames before writing to disk.
+Path separators are stripped, `..` segments collapse to the basename, and any path that would resolve outside the export directory is rejected.
+The manifest records the sanitized relative path alongside the checksum so you can compare exports safely.

 Set `--include-files false` to skip `adx_webfiles`; binary providers require files to be included.